Cumberland (rugby league team): Formation

 The club was formed on the night of 21 April 1908 at Horse and Jockey Hotel, Homebush, the night after the first round of rugby league was being held in the NSWRL premiership.
 On that morning, Sydney newspaper The Daily Telegraph advertised a meeting for that night to discuss the formation of rugby league club in the Cumberland area.
 The meeting was attended by annoyed members of the Western Suburbs Rugby Union Club who were asked to form a rugby league club under the name Central Cumberland.

 When the Western Suburbs formed their club, most of their players had come from Ashfield Rugby Union Club, which was a second division team to the Western Suburbs Rugby Union Club.
 All but two of the first grade team of Western Suburbs Rugby Union Club rejected offers from Western Suburbs.
 However, when Cumberland were looking for players, 23 of the 27 players present at the meeting signed with the club, most of which were rugby union players from the Western Suburbs Rugby Union Club.

 The NSWRL were reluctant to admit a ninth team into the premiership and proposed they merge with nearby team Western Suburbs.
-However, the clubs involved declined so the NSWRL agreed to allowing the Cumberland team to a trial match against Eastern Suburbs.
-While Eastern Suburbs won the match 18–4, the NSWRL was convinced of that they could be competitive.
+However, the clubs involved declined, so the NSWRL agreed to allowing the Cumberland team to a trial match against Eastern Suburbs.
+While Eastern Suburbs won the match 18–4, the NSWRL was convinced that Cumberland could be competitive.
 As the NSWRL premiership had already begun, the NSWRL had to reformat the draw to include Cumberland, which meant increasing the number of teams from eight to nine.
 Cumberland did not have a home ground, like some of the other teams, and would play their games at the Agricultural Ground, Birchgrove Oval and Wentworth Park.